arturovm/epitome/README.md

 Which will also very likely be added in a near–future minor version.

+#### Support for Enclosures

+This involves a JSON schema addition.
+Might be tackled on 0.2.x

 #### That's it?

 No. I'm sure more things will be added to this section as time goes by.